JazzerThighs/geckodoodad/geckoCodeWikiPage.md

+A '''Gecko Code''' is a code that acts essentially like a Game Genie or Action Replay code, which has an effect on ''GameCube'' or ''Wii'' games across a large variety of purposes.
+This page is serves as a centralized archive to store the various Gecko Codes that community members have written to alter various facets of the game for competitive, aesthetic, quality-of-life, or game-play purposes.

+All codes are for ''SSBM NTSC 1.02'' (the Tournament Standard revision of ''SSBM''), unless there are multiple labeled ''SSBM'' versions of the same code grouped together.

+====== Links ======

+[https://www.youtube.com/watch?v=VSyuFWItuVA This YouTube video] by David V. Kimball explains how to install Gecko Codes on ''SSBM''.

+*[https://web.archive.org/web/20191001120524/https://www.geckocodes.org/index.php?arsenal=1 Gecko Codetype Documentation]: Archived List of Gecko Codetypes for ''GameCube'' and ''Wii'' games.
+*[https://www.cs.uaf.edu/2011/fall/cs301/lecture/11_21_PowerPC.html GCC PowerPC Assembly Quick Reference ("Cheat Sheet")]: Handy Guide to PowerPC Assembly syntax specifically for the ''GameCube'''s programming environment.

+To learn more about Gecko Codes and Basic GameCube ASM, visit [https://www.youtube.com/watch?v=8eOGRZrJ4CU&ab_channel=LittleCoaks this video].

+*[https://github.com/JLaferri/gecko Gecko] is a program to assist in the creation of Gecko Codes.
+*[https://smashboards.com/threads/melee-code-manager-v4-4-1-easily-add-mods-to-your-game.416437/ Melee Code Manager] by DRGN is a program for converting codes, and installing them into a ''SSBM'' ISO.
+*[https://smashboards.com/threads/melee-modding-wizard-beta-v0-9-3.517823/ Melee Modding Wizard] by DRGN is a more updated program that combines the features of DAT Texture Wizard and Melee Code Manager.
+*[https://github.com/AltimorTASDK/cpp2gecko CPP2Gecko] by Altimor is a C/C++ to gecko code build system created for Super Smash Bros.
+Melee.
+*[https://github.com/MeleeWorkshop/wiki2gecko Wiki2Gecko] by ribbanya, made to parse this page and output a list of the present Gecko Codes.

+====== Gecko Code Standard Format ======

+$Example Code Name (version) [Author 1, Author 2, etc.]
+*Description of the code's purpose.
+*Description may also contain complimentary information such as Code Options, etc.
+01234567 89ABCDEF #Developer Comments
+01234567 89ABXXYY #Developer Comments may also contain pointers to XX, YY, etc.

+=== <big><big><big>⚠</big></big> ''It should be noted that '''Gecko Codes''' may or may not cause '''De-synchronizations''' when playing Online.
+Use with Caution!'' <big><big>⚠</big></big></big> ===

 == Codes for a Competitive Setting ==

 <div class="mw-collapsible mw-collapsed" data-expandtext="Visual Buffer & Polling Drift Fixes (Lag Reduction Codes)" data-collapsetext="Click to collapse">